chaobrain/brainscale/docs/index.rst

 ``brainscale`` documentation
 ============================

-`brainscale <https://github.com/chaobrain/brainscale>`_ is designed for the scalable online learning of biological spiking neural networks.
+`brainscale <https://github.com/chaobrain/brainscale>`_ is designed for the scalable online learning of biological neural networks.

 ----